weecology/portal-rodent-dispersal/README.md

 and experimental manipulation of a Chihuahuan Desert ecosystem near Portal, Arizona, USA.
 Ecology 90:1708. doi:10.1890/08-1222.1)

 **Included Files**
-* `rodent_wrapper.R` script -- runs through all the analyses, starting with the 30 year dataset.
+* `rodent_wrapper.R` script -- runs through all the analyses, starting with the 30 year dataset. -USE
-* `stake_movment.R` script -- cleans up the data, runs the statistical analyses, and outputs figures.
-* `movement_fxns.R` script -- holds the relevant functions for executing the stake_movement.R script.
+* `movement_fxns.R` script -- holds the relevant functions for executing the stake_movement.R script. -USE
-* `life_history_analyses.R` -- for extracting life-history trait data (i.e., fecundity) for all the species.
 * `MARK_analyses.R` script -- code to run Program MARK models.
-Should be run on a server - takes a long tiime to finish!
+Should be run on a server - takes a long time to finish! -USE
+* `stake_movment.R` script -- cleans up the data, runs the statistical analyses, and outputs figures. - IGNORE
 * `rodent_data.
 R`  -- old code that explores only 2 species - IGNORE
 * `additional_movement_fxns.R` -- code that I'm not currently using for the main product, but would like to keep around - IGNORE
 * `RodentQueries.ipynb` script -- ipython notebook code to query the main server for Portal data.